• Skip to primary navigation

 Add On’s for Adults

-You can make your White Chilli Chicken more grown-up by adding on freshly chopped coriander and sliced jalapeños from a jar.
+You can make your Slow Cooker White Chilli Chicken more grown-up by adding on freshly chopped coriander and sliced jalapeños from a jar.
 You’ll especially want to do that if you are sharing your meal with a little one, as you’ll be keeping the cayenne pepper level very low (more about that in the next section).
 You can of course have grated cheddar on yours too, and the tortilla’s give it a great crunch.

 Making it Baby & Toddler Friendly